BlaqueDevs/se-assignment-day-4-software-project-management-Woshte/README.md

 # SE_DAY4_Software-Project-Management
 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
-Timely delivery is crucial in software project management for several reasons, and project managers can take various steps to ensure deadlines are met.
-Here’s an overview:

 ### Importance of Timely Delivery